(Agostino Brunias Painting titled 'Free West Indian Dominicans, Oil On Canvas. 1770's.Yale Center for British Art, Paul Mellon Collection)

 Far from a newer trend, the choker has went by many names and purposes for centuries.
 Women in both the ancient Sumer-Mesopotamia & Egypt empires layered chokers with other necklaces for protection and power.
 During the French Revolution in 1798, ribbons were worn around the necks to honor those who were killed by the guillotine.
-Anne Boleyn, King Henry VII of England's second wife, was portrayed in a painting wearing a pearl strand choker-like necklace with the letter 'B' pendant around her neck.
+Anne Boleyn, King Henry VII of England's second wife, was famously portrayed in a painting wearing a pearl strand choker-like necklace with the letter 'B' pendant around her neck.
 It is rather a mystery concerning what exactly happen to Boleyn's iconic necklace.
 Many speculate that it was either passed down to her daughter Elizabeth I, and ultimately melted down & sold off, which was a popular custom during the time.

-Chokers remained a fashion trend into the 1900's, and were known as 'dog collars' in the beginning of the Mid Century jewelry era.
+Chokers remained a fashion trend into the 1900's, and were known as 'dog collars' in the Art Deco & Retro jewelry Eras.
 Common choker styles were multi-stranded pearls, black ribbons, beaded detailing, and gemstone encrusted.
 As time went on, chokers were created with more variety of materials.
 In the late 60's and 70's, the 'boho' look included chokers created from leather and metal with era-appropriate designs such as colorful floral patterns and simple statement peace signs.
 The look was not as extravagant or glamorous compared to earlier choker styles.